Vanshh1sharma/healthmate-ai-medical-portal/replit.md

 - Uses modern React 19 with TypeScript support

 ## Recent Changes (September 19, 2025)
-- ✅ Imported from GitHub and configured for Replit environment
+- ✅ Successfully imported fresh clone from GitHub and configured for Replit environment
 - ✅ Installed dependencies with --legacy-peer-deps for React 19 compatibility
 - ✅ Fixed PDF.js SSR compatibility issue by making it dynamically imported
 - ✅ Configured Next.js headers for iframe compatibility and cross-origin requests